 resources via widely adopted distributed computing technologies.
 Together these clusters

-CHTC provided over 300 million CPU hours of computing work.
+than 380 million CPU hours of computing work for campus researchers.
 Temporary file space for

 large individual files can support up to hundreds of terabytes of total working data.

-For single computing runs needing significant memory on a single server, beyond the typical value
+For single computing runs needing significant memory on a single server, the

-resources not be sufficient for your project, the CHTC can also engage computing resources from the Open Science
+resources not be sufficient for your project, CHTC users can also engage computing resources from the Open Science

-Grid (OSG), also at no cost.
+Grid (OSG), also at no cost to researchers.
 OSG is an expanding, NSF-funded alliance of more than 120 universities, national

 laboratories, scientific collaborations, and software developers, and CHTC users have automatic access to OSG's